ShihTingJustin/todo-sequelize/README.md

 1. Add, read, edit, delete todo
 2. Todos all done with one-click
 3. Move all todos to trash with one-click
-4. Login and create account
+4. Log-in with local or Facebook account

 ![](https://i.imgur.com/sgrwcxB.png)